mbeckste/wf-basecalling/clowm/README.md

 ## FAQ's

-If your question is not answered here, please report any issues or suggestions on the [github issues](https://github.com/epi2me-labs/wf-basecalling/issues) page or start a discussion on the [community](https://community.nanoporetech.com/).
+If your question is not answered here, please contact the workflow maintainer or report any issues or suggestions on the [github issues](https://github.com/epi2me-labs/wf-basecalling/issues) page or start a discussion on the [community](https://community.nanoporetech.com/).